peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>divisor</i>: The divisor.

- * <i>ctx</i>: A precision context object to control the precision.
+ * <i>ctx</i>: An arithmetic context object to control the precision.
 The rounding and exponent range settings of this context are ignored.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Returns:</b>